 This is a practical book, not a textbook.
-As such, I'm not about to assign you a bunch of fake object-oriented analysis problems to create designs for bunch of fake object-oriented problems to analyze and design.
-Instead, I want to give you some thoughts that you can apply to your own projects.
+As such, I'm not about to assign you a bunch of fake object-oriented analysis problems to create designs for.
+Instead, I want to give you some things to think about that you can apply to your own projects.
 If you have previous object-oriented experience, you won't need to put much effort into these.
-However, they are useful mental exercises if you've been using Python for a while, but never really cared about all that class stuff.
+But they are useful mental exercises if you've been using Python for a while but never really cared about all that class stuff.

 First, think about a recent programming project you've completed.
 Identify the most prominent object in the design.
 Try to think of as many attributes for this object as possible.
 Did it have: Color?
 Weight?
 Size?
 Profit?
 Cost?
 Name?
 ID number?
 Price?
 Style?
 Think about the attribute types.
 Were they primitives or classes?
 Were some of those attributes actually behaviors in disguise?
 Sometimes what looks like data is actually calculated from other data on the object, and you can use a method to do those calculations.
 What other methods or behaviors did the object have?
-Which objects called those methods?
-What kinds of relationships did they have with this object?
+What objects called those methods.
+What kinds of relationships did they have to this object?

-Now, think about an upcoming project.
-It doesn't matter what the project is; it might be a fun free-time project or a multimillion dollar contract.
+Now think about an upcoming project.
+It doesn't matter what the project is; it might be a fun free-time project or a multi-million dollar contract.
 It doesn't have to be a complete application; it could just be one subsystem.
 Perform a basic object-oriented analysis.
 Identify the requirements and the interacting objects.
-Sketch out a class diagram featuring the highest level of abstraction on that system.
+Sketch out a class diagram featuring the very highest level of abstraction on that system.
 Identify the major interacting objects.
 Identify minor supporting objects.
 Go into detail for the attributes and methods of some of the most interesting ones.
 Take different objects to different levels of abstraction.
 Look for places you can use inheritance or composition.
 Look for places you should avoid inheritance.

 The goal is not to design a system (although you're certainly welcome to do so if inclination meets both ambition and available time).
 The goal is to think about object-oriented designs.
-Focusing on projects that you have worked on, or are expecting to work on in the future, simply makes it real.
+Focusing on projects that you have worked on or are expecting to work on in the future simply makes it real.

-Now, visit your favorite search engine and look up some tutorials on UML.
+Now visit your favorite search engine and look up some tutorials on UML.
 There are dozens, so find the one that suits your preferred method of study.
 Sketch some class diagrams or a sequence diagram for the objects you identified earlier.
 Don't get too hung up on memorizing the syntax (after all, if it is important, you can always look it up again), just get a feel for the language.
 Something will stay lodged in your brain, and it can make communicating a bit easier if you can quickly sketch a diagram for your next OOP discussion.

 In this chapter, we took a whirlwind tour through the terminology of the object-oriented paradigm, focusing on object-oriented design.
-We can separate different objects into a taxonomy of different classes and describe the attributes and behaviors of those objects via the class interface.
-Classes describe objects, abstraction, encapsulation, and information hiding are highly related concepts.
-There are many different kinds of relationships between objects, including association, composition, and inheritance.
-UML syntax can be useful for fun and communication.
+We learned how to separate different objects into a taxonomy of different classes and to describe the attributes and behaviors of those objects via the class interface.
+In particular, we covered:

+- Classes and objects

+- Abstraction, encapsulation, and information hiding

+- Designing a public interface

+- Object relations: association, composition, and inheritance

+- Basic UML syntax for fun and communication